rozumden/deblatting_python/README.md

 Publications
 ------------
-This repository contains the implementation of the followings papers:
+This repository contains implementation of the following publications:

 ```bibtex
 @inproceedings{Rozumnyi-et-al-CVPR-2020,